 In John 5:36, Jesus said that the Father's testimony of His mission and purpose was to be found in the works which the Father had given Him to do.
 One of these works was casting out demons.
-When the Pharisees not only rejected Jesus, but the power of the Father through the Holy Spirit, they sealed their own fate.
+When the Pharisees not only rejected Jesus, but the power of the Father through the Holy Spirit, they condemned themselves.
 God could not forgive them if they so hardened their minds and hearts against God so as to call God satan.
 How could they repent and be saved if they could no longer tell the difference between good and evil, God and satan?
 They most likely had reached the point of total depravity and had filled their minds with total darkness.
-If so, they could no longer be reached, and were lost forever.

 If one rebels to the point that he has totally closed off his heart to God, he is eternally lost.
 For those who have blasphemed the Holy Spirit, there will be no redemption and no salvation.